akshaykmanoj/spry/support/assurance/qualityfolio/README.md

 ## Why headings are optional

-Teams start simple and grow complexity over time. `folio.ts` supports all of these equally:
+Teams start simple and grow complexity over time. **Spry's Axiom pattern** supports all of these equally:

 | Project size | Typical content you write                                   | Example mapping (later at query time)                                    |